 The annual Tasmanian Architecture Awards are presented by the Tasmanian Chapter of the Australian Institute of Architects and provide opportunities for public and peer recognition of the state's achievements in architecture.
-Winners of named awards are considered in the Australian Institute of Architect's National Architecture Awards.
+Winners of awards and named awards are considered in the Australian Institute of Architects' National Architecture Awards.

 Nominations for the 2016 Tasmanian Architecture Awards closed 1 March.
 Presentations to the jury were conducted on Saturday 19 March.
 The jury conducted site visits on 7-8 April.

-All entries are shown in exhibitions in Launceston (13 May - 3 July at Launceston LINC, Civic Sq, Launceston) and Hobart (9 July - 6 June at Brooke Street Pier).
+All entries were shown in exhibitions in Launceston (13 May - 3 July at Launceston LINC, Civic Sq, Launceston) and Hobart (9 July - 6 June at Brooke Street Pier).

-The awards will be presented on Saturday 25 June in Hobart.
-A special awards publication will be inserted in the Sunday Tasmanian on Sunday 26 June.
+The awards were presented on Saturday 25 June in Hobart, and a special awards publication printed in the Sunday Tasmanian on Sunday 26 June.

-In 2016 there are 27 entries in the following categories.
+In 2016 there were 27 entries in the following categories.